 I'm very happy to mention here that you'll learn how to put your pieces in the best positions and at the same time you'll learn how to avoid positional errors.
 These are most frequently seen compared to tactical errors.

 People usually CANNOT recognize the positional errors.
-I love when my opponents wonder “when I committed a mistake?”
+I love it when my opponents wonder “When I committed a mistake?”
 Often, even computer analysis cannot help you with positional errors.
-Maybe the computer slightly increases the evaluation advantage for your opponent's position, but it will NOT HIGHLIGHT that this particular move could give you high possibilities to lose the game after 10 – 20 moves...
+Maybe the computer slightly increases the evaluation advantage for your opponent's position, but it will NOT HIGHLIGHT that this particular move could give you the high possibility to lose the game after 10 – 20 moves...

 12 Ways To Use Your Knights Effectively - Practical Tips

 You'll learn how to evaluate the position property; most players cannot do it

 Unleash your potential and become the chess player you are meant to be!